KONRADS098/markdown-blog/content/thoughts/context-engineering-series/02-the-stack/index.md

 But what about architectural complexity?
 That's where things get interesting.

-In [Start Simple: Why Single Agents Win](/thoughts/context-engineering-series/03-start-simple/), we'll explore why simple architectures with exceptional context engineering beat complex multi-agent systems, and when coordination complexity is actually justified.
+In [Why Single Agents Win](/thoughts/context-engineering-series/03-start-simple/), we'll explore why simple architectures with exceptional context engineering beat complex multi-agent systems, and when coordination complexity is actually justified.